11Yash1/AtliQ-Hardware-Global-Sales-Performance-Analysis-Excel-BI-Project-/README.md

 ---

 ⭐ *If you found this project insightful, don’t forget to star the repository!*

 ---

-### 💡 Why This Project Stands Out
-- Demonstrates **Excel as a complete BI ecosystem** (ETL → Modeling → Visualization).
-- Built using **enterprise reporting standards** used in firms like Deloitte, PwC & KPMG.
-- Realistic business use case: **global multi-year profitability and sales performance**.
-- Clean design, clear storytelling, and technically rich modeling prove full-stack Excel BI mastery.

----